How Much Can You Save With an Electric Moped?

 Why Ride an Electric Moped?

-Electrically powered vehicles are the future of road transportation in the UK.
-Firstly, they are able to run very efficiently without the need for harmful fossil fuels.
+Electrically powered vehicles are the future of road transportation in the UK and are able to run very efficiently without the need for harmful fossil fuels.

 This has an obvious environmental benefit on the global scale but it also means reducing emissions at the local level.